-Reactive TDM refers to the practice of measuring anti-TNF trough level drug concentration and/or ADA in patients on anti-TNF therapy with active disease to elucidate the mechanism of loss of response [LOR] and to guide clinical decision making.
-Reactive TDM was compared to empiric IFX optimization [based on clinical judgment alone] in only one randomised, controlled, single-blind, multicentre study in a cohort of 69 patients with CD with secondary IFX failure111.
+Reactive TDM refers to the practice of measuring anti-TNF trough level drug concentration and/or antidrug antibodies [ADA] in patients on anti-TNF therapy with active disease, to elucidate the mechanism of loss of response [LOR] and to guide clinical decision making.
+Reactive TDM was compared with empirical IFX optimisation [based on clinical judgment alone] in only one randomised, controlled, single-blind, multicentre study in a cohort of 69 patients with CD with secondary IFX failure.
 Patients were randomised to IFX dose intensification [5 mg/kg every 4 weeks; n = 36] or interventions based on serum IFX and IFX ADA levels using the proposed algorithm [n = 33].
-There was no difference in regaining clinical response between the TDM-based group [19/33, 57.6%] and the symptom-based group [19/36, 52.8%] [RR: 1.09; 95% CI: 0.71-1.67; p = 0.81] [Supplementary Material, SoF Table 22].
+There was no difference in regaining clinical response between the TDM-based group [19/33, 57.6%] and the symptom-based group [19/36, 52.8%] [RR: 1.09; 95% CI: 0.71- 1.67; p = 0.81] [Supplementary Material, SoF Table 22, available as Supplementary data at ECCO-JCC online].

 However, numerous studies have shown a positive association between adequate drug concentration and various clinical outcomes from clinical response to mucosal healing.
-Based on these observational data, recent clinical practice guidelines and a group of 25 international experts supported the use of reactive TDM, despite recognising the very low quality of evidence^{112,113}.
-Supporting evidence comes from case-control observational studies^{114,115}.
+Based on these observational data, recent clinical practice guidelines and a group of 25 international experts supported the use of reactive TDM, despite recognising the very low quality of evidence.
+Supporting evidence comes from case-control observational studies.
 In a retrospective study of 312 patients with endoscopically active IBD treated with IFX who underwent dose escalation, TDM-based [n = 149] and clinical decision-based [n = 163] cohorts were compared for endoscopic remission and CRP at a median of 6 months after adjustment.
-Post-adjustment, endoscopic remission was observed in 63% of patients in the TDM cohort as compared with 48% in the non-TDM cohort [p = 0.05]; clinical response was observed in 69% versus 57%. [p = 0.01] and there fewer hospitalisations in the TDM group [22% TDM vs. 35% non-TDM; p = 0.025]114.
-In another study, a modified version of the Steenholdt optimization algorithm115, using a cut-off of 3 μg/ml, was applied to a prospective cohort.
-Clinical response at 12 weeks was compared between this group and a retrospective control group, in which dosing decisions were made independently of TDM results.
-There was no significant difference in clinical outcomes115, but the TDM approach was significantly more cost-effective [> 10% decrease in costs].
-Therefore, the existing limited evidence does not support an association between a reactive TDM strategy and superior clinical outcomes but does suggest a cost savings benefit even after considering biosimilar use.116
+Post-adjustment, endoscopic remission was observed in 63% of patients in the TDM cohort as compared with 48% in the non-TDM cohort [p = 0.05]; clinical response was observed in 69% versus 57% [p = 0.01], and there fewer hospitalisations in the TDM group [22% TDM vs 35% non-TDM; p = 0.025].
+In another study, a modified version of the Steenholdt optimisation algorithm, using a cut-off of 3 μg/ml, was applied to a prospective cohort.
+Clinical response at 12 weeks was compared between this group and a retrospective control group in which dosing decisions were made independently of TDM results.
+There was no significant difference in clinical outcomes, but the TDM approach was significantly more cost-effective [>10% decrease in costs].
+Therefore, the existing limited evidence does not support an association between a reactive TDM strategy and superior clinical outcomes but does suggest a cost savings benefit even after considering biosimilar use.114

-We suggest continuation of thiopurines in Crohn's disease patients in long-term remission on thiopurine maintenance therapy as the risk of relapse is higher when the treatment is discontinued (weak recommendation, low-quality evidence).
+We suggest continuation of thiopurines in Crohn's disease patients in long-term remission on thiopurine maintenance therapy, as the risk of relapse is higher when the treatment is discontinued [weak recommendation, lowquality evidence].